 Tucked away in a small room on the lowest level of Holladay Hall, students from all majors shared their musical talents using an instrument that looked like a piano, played like an organ and sent bell sounds through the Belltower’s speakers and across campus.

-Common songs included “Battle Hymn of the Republic,” “Für Elise,” “Edelweiss” and hymns like “How Great Thou Art.”
-Occasionally one would hear pop songs such as “Bridge Over Troubled Water,” “Eleanor Rigby” or “Killing Me Softly.”
+Common songs included “Battle Hymn of the Republic,” “Für Elise,” “Edelweiss” and hymns such as “How Great Thou Art.”
+Occasionally, one would hear pop songs such as “Bridge Over Troubled Water,” “Eleanor Rigby” or “Killing Me Softly.”

 The concerts had one thing in common: “We always ended the set with the alma mater,” Lennie Collins ’89 remembered.